IMCN-UvA/joint-deep-brain-meeting/index.md

 ## Venue
 The meeting will be held at the [OBA Forum](https://www.obacongres.nl/forum): OBA Congres, Oosterdokskade 143, 1011 DK Amsterdam.
 It's a five minute walk from Amsterdam Central Station.

-Attendence, including coffee/tea, lunch, and afternoon drinks, is free.
+Attendence is free, and includes coffee/tea, lunch, and afternoon drinks.

 ## <a name="program"></a>Program